-In the fantasy worlds of TunnelQuest magic exists in four distinct colours (a fifth type of magic, prismatic, which incorporates all colours, is detailed below).
+In the fantasy worlds of TunnelQuest magic exists in four distinct colours (an optional fifth type of magic, prismatic, which incorporates all colours, is described at the end of this section).
 Magic that can change the material world is green; if the spell causes damage in some way, the magic is usually red; grey magic is used to control and empower the mind and blue magic causes physical objects and beings to move by supernatural means.